The Unknown (1927) Lon Chaney- “Men! The beasts! God would show wisdom if he took the hands from all of them!”

 The film premiered on October 26, 1962. and released on Halloween of 1962.
 Davis was nominated for Best Actress and Victor Buono for Best supporting actor.

-Whatever Happened to Baby Jane? is filled with grotesque melancholy, the wasteland of forgotten womanhood, and abject psychosis drenched within the portrayal of a repressed woman-child born of rage and delusion.
-It’s also a striking condemnation of sexism and ageism rampant in Hollywood.
-Another reason I want to talk about Aldrich's' two seminal films is that both motion pictures set the tone for a whole cycle of films to follow.
-Aldrich's two Grande Dame Guignol films started a cinematic trend.
+What Ever Happened to Baby Jane? is filled with grotesque melancholy, the wasteland of forgotten womanhood, and abject psychosis drenched within the portrayal of a repressed woman-child born of rage and delusion.
+It’s also a striking condemnation of the rampant sexism and ageism in Hollywood.
+Another reason I want to talk about Aldrich’s two seminal Grande Dame Guignol films is that both motion pictures set the tone for a whole cycle of films to follow.

 Jane peers out window blanche lower right